Create a Website Account - Manage notification subscriptions, save form progress and more.

 Second, you might talk with the Inland Wetlands Enforcement Officer about what is "Regulated" by the Inland Wetland Regulations as a "Regulated Activity."
 A "Regulated Activity" means any operation within or use affecting a wetland or watercourse by obstruction, by construction, by alteration, by removal or deposition of material or by pollution of such wetlands, whether or not they appear on the Official Inland Wetlands and Watercourses Map of the Town of Madison.

 Some activities require an Inland Wetland Boundary Clarification to be approved by the Inland Wetland Agency, before you can proceed with obtaining a Regulated Activity Permit.

 Some regulated activities can be approved by the Inland Wetlands Enforcement Officer, and others are approved by the Inland Wetlands Agency.

 If a septic system is proposed within 100 feet of a wetland boundary, it too requires a Regulated Activity Permit.

 Town of Madison Local Tax Abatement & Freeze Program for Certain Elderly and/or Totally Disabled Homeowners

 As of October 1, 2009 a Marriage License in the State of Connecticut can only be obtained from the town of occurrence.
 The marriage MUST be performed in the town indicated on the license.

-The fee for obtaining a Marriage License in the State of Connecticut is $30.00.
-Payment method is cash, check or credi card (usage fee applies).
+The fee for obtaining a Marriage License in the State of Connecticut is $50.00.
+Payment method is check or credit card.

 Additionally, at the time you obtain your license in Madison, CT we offer you the opportunity to pay for a certified copy of the license which will automatically be sent to you once we have received the original back from the officiator.
 The current fee for a certified copy of a vital record is $20.